What the Met Office says about weekend weather as Britons brace for more rain

 In its latest forecast, the Met Office predicts more showers moving in from the west in the country in the coming days.

-While Wednesday will see a bright start for most areas, with some scattered showers for Scotland and northern England, the weather is set to quickly change as clouds roll in from the west, bringing rain to most parts of the country by the evening.
+While there are scattered showers in Scotland and northern England, the weather is set to get more humid and rainy for the rest of the country as clouds roll in from the west.

-The far northeast, though, may escape the rain until later, the forecaster said.
-And despite the rainfall, some eastern regions will still feel warm.
-Temperatures will be chilly in the morning, while some places in the North can go as low as 5C.
-However, it will be warmer elsewhere, said Met Office meteorologist Rachel Ayers.
+On Saturday and Sunday, heavy and “perhaps thundery showers” are likely, the forecaster said, as a low-pressure system from the Atlantic moves in closer to the country, bringing warm air.

-“Despite a few showers lingering across eastern counties, you’ll see some sunshine and temperatures typically 20 to 24C now through Wednesday evening,” Ms Ayers said.
+Temperatures are expected to remain around average.
+Howeveer, it can feel warm at times during sunny breaks.

-As the night progresses, the persistent rain will slowly make its way eastwards, gradually clearing from the west, the Met Office said, making way for humid and muggy conditions.
+Overnight, the rain spread eastwards, gradually clearing from the west, the Met Office said, making way for humid and muggy conditions.

 Overnight temperatures will remain relatively warm in many regions, predicted the forecaster.
 Hill fog is expected to be extensive, and additional outbreaks of rain and drizzle are likely.